Looking for an easy way to track keywords? Try ProRankTracker for FREE.

 ProRankTracker will also track your position in Local Finder and the Google Snack Pack, just like on the regular SERP.

-Track Google My Business
+Track Your Google Business Profile

 To add this info, use the Advanced Add tool, then click all 3 local tracking options:

 - Snack Pack